 |NC||No credit under credit/no credit system|

 Honor points are the numerical equivalents assigned to each letter grade.
-To determine the total honor points for a course, multiply the number of credits earned by the numerical honor point(s) assigned to the grade (e.g., a 4-credit course awarded an A equals 4 credits multiplied by 4 honor points equals 16 total honor points).
+To determine the total honor points for a course, multiply the number of credits earned by the numerical honor points assigned to the grade.
+For example, a four-credit course awarded an A is worth four credits.
+Multiplied by four honor points results in sixteen total honor points.

-A grade of "I" must be removed by the instructor who gave it or, in exceptional circumstances, by the department chairperson.
-If the unfinished work is not completed and the "I" grade removed within one calendar year of the assignment of the "I", the grade shall be converted to an "E" for undergraduate courses and "X" for graduate courses.
+A grade of I must be removed by the instructor who gave it or—in exceptional circumstances—by the department chairperson.
+If the unfinished work is not completed and the I grade removed within one calendar year of the assignment of the I the grade shall be converted to an E for undergraduate courses and an X for graduate courses.

-Students should not re-register for the class, but work with the instructor to complete the outstanding assignments.
+A grade of I is not figured into the GPA until it is replaced with another grade.
+Students should not re-register for the class, but should work with the instructor to complete the outstanding assignments.

 Repeat policy for undergraduate students

 Any course in which a student may have been enrolled more than once is considered a repeated course.
 A grade must be presented for each course, and any course first elected for a letter grade must be elected for a letter grade when repeated.
 Only the most recent grade for a repeated course is used in calculating a student’s grade point average unless a student receives a letter grade in the first enrollment and then enrolls again in the course and receives a grade of W, Cr or NC.
 In this case the previous grade will remain in the grade point average.